itzdaimy/Simple-Rat/README.md

 for support you may contact me on discord, my username is daimyh
 ---

+## ⚠️⚠️SINCE V1.0.4 WINDOWS HAS DETECTED IT AS A VIRUS.
+STAND BY FOR UPDATES

 ## **🚀 Features**

 - **🔑 Keylogger**: Capture every keystroke typed on the victim machine and save it to a file on the attacker's machine in **real-time**.